MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-aci.md

 When you deploy the Event Grid subscription using the Portal, these are the values you need to fill in:

-- **Name**: select a distinctive name for the Event Grid subscription.
+- **Name** - Select a distinctive name for the Event Grid subscription.
-- **Topic Type**: select 'Resource Groups' (or 'Azure subscription' if your Azure Container Instances will be deployed in various Resource Groups).
+- **Topic Type** - Select 'Resource Groups' (or 'Azure subscription' if your Azure Container Instances will be deployed in various Resource Groups).
-- **Subscription**: the subscription which you want to monitor for Azure Container Instances' creation.
+- **Subscription** - The subscription which you want to monitor for Azure Container Instances' creation.
-- **Resource Group**: select the Resource Group that will contain the Azure Container Instance you create.
+- **Resource Group** - Select the Resource Group that will contain the Azure Container Instance you create.
 Make sure that the **Subscribe to all event types** checkbox is checked.
-- **Subscriber type**: Webhook.
+- **Subscriber type** - Webhook.
-- **Subscription Endpoint**: this will contain the trigger URL for your `ACIMonitor` Azure Function.
+- **Subscription Endpoint** - This will contain the trigger URL for your `ACIMonitor` Azure Function.
-- **Prefix filter**: leave it blank.
+- **Prefix filter** - Leave it blank.
-- **Suffix filter**: also leave it blank.
+- **Suffix filter** - Also leave it blank.

 Last but not least, with the new v2 runtime of Azure Functions, the EventGrid binding extension *may* need manual registration.
 Under normal circumstances, the extension will be installed automatically (as it's registered in the *extensions.csproj* file), but if this does not happen, you can check the following articles on how to do it manually: